-In this defect, the pulmonic valve does not open at all and may indeed be completely absent.
-The main blood vessel that runs between the right ventricle and the lungs also might be malformed and the right ventricle can be abnormally small.
+In this defect, the pulmonic valve does not open at all and may indeed be completely absent, so that no blood can flow from the right ventricle to the lungs.
+The pulmonary artery, the main blood vessel that runs between the right ventricle and the lungs, also might be malformed, and the right ventricle may be too small.
 These babies usually appear blue (cyanotic) after birth and need immediate specialized care.

 In pulmonary stenosis, the pulmonic valve is stiffened and has a narrowed opening (called stenosis).
 It does not open properly, which may increase strain on the right side of the heart because the right ventricle has to pump harder to send blood out to the lungs.
 If mild, pulmonary stenosis may never require any treatment.